🔎 AI Search Visibility Auditor

 4. Prompt Battery for Ongoing Monitoring

-Deliver a set of 10–15 test prompts the contractor can run monthly against ChatGPT, Claude, Gemini, and Perplexity to track their citation frequency.
+Deliver a set of 10–15 test prompts the contractor can run monthly against ChatGPT, Claude, Gemini, Perplexity, Google AI Mode, and (after June 8, 2026) Siri-with-Gemini on an iPhone running iOS 27.
 Examples to draft:

 - "Best roofing contractor in [city] for hail damage"